gethop-dev/duct.server.figwheel-main/README.md

 ## License

-Copyright © 2020 Magnet S Coop.
+Copyright (c) 2022 HOP Technologies

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.